 - Wearing contact lens is prohibited in working environments exposed to harmful materials or light flashes, except when special, medically-approved precautionary procedures, have been established for the protection of the exposed employee.
 Note: NIOSH recommends that workers be permitted to wear contact lenses when handling hazardous chemicals provided that the safety guidelines listed here are followed and that contact lenses are not banned by regulation or contraindicated by medical or industrial hygiene recommendations.
 For arc lamp/flashes no additional protection is required.
 See: SafetyNet #137: Guidelines for Arc and Flash Lamp Safety.

 - Do not handle, insert, or store contact lenses in dusty environments, or in areas where chemical, biohazard, or radiological materials are used or stored.
 If you need medical advice about wearing contact lenses in areas where chemicals are stored and/or used, contact Occupational Health, and refer to the Laboratory Safety Manual for information about hygiene safety (i.e. not eating in the lab, putting on makeup, inserting contact lenses, etc.)

 F. Prescription Safety Glasses

 Employees who wear prescription safety glasses must wear secondary protection (i.e. visitors glasses, over-glasses, or goggles), or obtain prescription safety glasses.
 Side shields must be affixed to the frames to protect eyes in compliance with ANSI Z87.1.
-The employee’s home department is responsible for paying and covering the cost of prescription eyewear materials (frames and impact resistant lenses), up to a maximum of $150 per year.
+The employee’s home department is responsible for paying and covering the cost of prescription eyewear materials (frames and impact resistant lenses).
 Employees are responsible for any additional professional fees associated with the eye examination, fitting, and dispensing.